-The Fund for Delaware Collaboration (the “Fund”) encourages and supports formal sustained collaborations between and among nonprofit organizations in the State of Delaware.
+The Fund for Delaware Collaboration (the “Collaboration Fund”) supports formal sustained collaborations between and among nonprofit organizations in the state of Delaware.
 These collaborations can range from voluntary back-office consolidations to programmatic joint ventures, to mergers and acquisitions.
 The Fund seeks to have a catalytic impact on the capacity, effectiveness, and financial health of the Delaware nonprofit sector.

 To assess readiness or begin the process of alignment

-To conduct due diligence and assess feasibility of
+To conduct due diligence and assess feasibility of a potential collaboration

 To support one-time costs for the implementation of a collaboration

 Grant support can only be used to cover the necessary one-time, out-of-pocket costs incurred in exploring or implementing a sustained collaboration.
 Although these costs may be modest compared with the potential benefits of the collaboration, they often become stumbling blocks, in part because most funding is tied to programs and is therefore unavailable for process/organizational costs.
-The Fund will provide grants to support nonprofits to identify and engage experienced outside technical assistance (TA) providers.
-While the Fund will not select a given TA provider, it does retain the right to turn down a proposal if the consultant is not deemed to be appropriate for the given request.
+The Collaboration Fund will provide grants to support nonprofits to identify and engage experienced outside technical assistance (TA) providers.
+While the Collaboration Fund will not select a given TA provider, it does retain the right to turn down a proposal if the consultant is not deemed to be appropriate for the given request.

 The Fund for Delaware Collaboration is a program led by SeaChange Capital Partners with support from the Longwood Foundation.

 Since 2008, SeaChange has been engaged in collaboration grantmaking, managing funds serving New York City, Philadelphia, and Massachusetts, as well as funds focused nationally and on institutions of higher education (IHEs).
-SeaChange is also the manager and fiscal sponsor of the Sustained Collaboration Network, a membership association of nonprofit funders and intermediaries dedicated to growing community impact through sustained partnerships.
+SeaChange is also the fiscal sponsor of the Sustained Collaboration Network, a membership association of nonprofit funders and intermediaries dedicated to growing community impact through sustained partnerships.

 For more information, please reach out to the Fund's primary contact at SeaChange:

-Lindsay Kijewski - Partner, Collaboration Grantmaking
+Lindsay Kijewski - Partner

 (844) 869-7842 ext.
 5